ms/buildtogether.tech/git-team/index.md

 ---
 ---

-Version control really comes into its own when we are working with other people.
+<span i="version control!collaboration">Version control</span> really comes into
+its own when we are working with other people.
 People can share work through a Git repository in one of two ways:

-1. Everyone has read and write access to a single shared repository.
+1. Everyone has read and write access to a <span i="version control!collaboration!using a shared repository">single shared repository</span>.

 2. Everyone can read from the project's main repository, but only a few people can commit changes to it.
-The project's other contributors <span g="fork_git">fork</span> the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.
+The project's other contributors <span g="fork_git" i="version control!collaboration!using forked repositories">fork</span> the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.

 {: .continue}
 The first approach works well for teams of up to half a dozen people, so we will